Azure/apim-lab/apim-lab/3-addingApis/apimanagement-3-2.md

 2) Under *Create from definition* select *OpenAPI*.
 3) Select the *Full* option in the *Create from OpenAPI specification* dialog.
 4) Enter `http://calcapi.cloudapp.net/calcapi.json` as the *OpenAPI specification* value.
 You should subsequently see *Display name*, *Name*, and *Description* populate.
+    > Note the intentional use of `http` instead of `https` as this backend does not presently support `https`.
-5) The backend service only runs on `HTTP`, but we need to **set URL scheme to `Both`** to allow for APIM ingress to occur on HTTPS for callers such as the Developer Portal.
+5) While the backend service only runs on `HTTP`, we need to **set URL scheme to `Both`** to allow for APIM ingress to occur on HTTPS for callers such as the Developer Portal.
 6) Set the *API URL suffix* to `calc`.
 7) Assign *Starter* and *Unlimited* products.
 8) Press **Create**.